kindnesskay/barChart/README.md

 - Normalize the data to fit the chart height
 - Draw bars with specified color
 - Shows label on hover
-- set label color
+- Set label color
-- hover background color
+- Hover background color

 ### options